 A good way to reduce nonpoint source pollution is to incorporate specific best management practices (BMPs) into project workplans.
 Projects may target any source of NPS pollution, but most frequently involve agriculture, silviculture, construction, marinas, septic systems, and hydromodification activities.

 Clean Water Act (CWA) Section 319 grants are awarded to the state based on the federal fiscal year (October through September).
 A request for proposals for each awarded fiscal year grant is posted, and advertised, in December of each calendar year and/or at the NPS Program’s discretion.

-Project can be sponsored by public or private entities, including local governments, tribal authorities, cities, counties, regional development centers, local school systems, colleges and universities, local nonprofit organizations, state agencies, federal agencies, watershed groups, for-profit groups, and individuals.
+Projects can be sponsored by both public and private entities, including local governments (county, city, or town), conservation districts, tribal authorities, regional development centers, local school systems, colleges and universities, local nonprofit organizations, state agencies, federal agencies, watershed groups, for-profit groups, homeowner’s associations, and individuals.
 Project grants to individuals are limited to demonstration projects.

 Priority will be given to those projects whose goal is to improve the water quality of water bodies identified as having nonpoint source pollution impairments and implemented in those watersheds that have approved watershed management plans.

 Proposals are reviewed and evaluated, and those which are determined to meet specific requirements are eligible for funding.

 Each Section 319 grant proposal must have a 67% non-federal match of the federal grant funds being requested.
 Match may be a combination of cash and in-kind services.